aws-samples/sample-quicksight-visual-embedding/README.md

 2. **Test the Application**
    - Open the CloudFront domain in your browser
    - Sign in with your Cognito user credentials
-   - The QuickSight visual should load and display
+   - The Quick Sight visual should load and display

 ### 8. Troubleshooting

 #### Common Issues:

 1. **"Domain not allowed" error**
-   - Ensure CloudFront domain is added to QuickSight allowlist
+   - Ensure CloudFront domain is added to Quick Sight allowlist
    - Check that the domain format is correct (https://)

 2. **Authentication errors**